Gujar (Muslim traditions) in Pakistan

 Introduction / History

-As various Muslim groups began invading India and Pakistan in the eleventh century, the Gujur Hindus converted to Islam.
+The Gujar are comprised of three very closely related people groups that are collectively known as the "Gujar Rajasthani."
+As various Muslim groups began invading India and Pakistan in the eleventh century, the Gujar Hindus converted to Islam.
 When this happened, their resentful Hindu neighbors began to rise up and take control of the area.
-The Gujur were forced to leave the region and search for good pastures elsewhere.
+The Gujar were forced to leave the region and search for good pastures elsewhere.
 Their wanderings took them into Pakistan and Afghanistan, where thousands have remained until this day.

 What Are Their Lives Like?

-The Gujur living in the forested mountain regions usually build their homes in clearings along the mountain fringes.
-The dwellings have one, two, or three rooms and are built with flat roofs.
-In contrast, the homes of those living in Jammu and Kashmir typically have angular roofs.
+The Gujar living in the forested mountain regions raise buffalos.
+They usually build their homes in clearings along the mountain fringes.
+The dwellings have one, two or three rooms and are built with flat roofs.
+In contrast, the homes of those living in Kashmir typically have angular roofs.
 Since they cook inside over open fires, their homes are often dark and smoky.

-The Gujur are divided into hundreds of clans.
+The Gujar are divided into hundreds of clans.
 Their societies are patrilineal, which means that inheritances are passed down through the males.
 Marriages are usually arranged by the parents, and a "bride price" of either cash or buffalo is paid to the girl's family.
-They are permitted to marry outside their clans, and young couples generally live near the grooms' parents.
+They are permitted to marry outside their clans, and young couples generally live near the groom's parents.

 What Are Their Beliefs?